CARTAvis/manual_source/source/about_gui.rst

 Quickstart guide
 ----------------
 In this section, basic instructions on how to interact with CARTA through the graphical user interface (GUI) are introduced.
 A summary of the full set of controls and shortcuts can be found via the "Help" -> "Controls and Shortcuts" menu or via "**shift**"+"**?**" keys.
-Users may refer to :ref:`about_gui` for more detailed descriptions.

 Image viewing interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^